 First revealed at the 2015 Tokyo Toy Fair, the anime and toy franchise is a cute and adorable take on the Pals with Jesus trope and on usual Shojo anime, with stealth elements of Shinto Animism mixed in.
 Let's say it's a cute, unusual mix.

-On April 28th, 2017, a Cocotama movie was released in Japan alongside a Tamagotchi short film, Eiga Tamagotchi: Himitsu no Otodoke Dai Sakusen ("Tamagotchi Movie: Big Operation Secret Delivery").
+On April 28th, 2017, a Cocotama movie was released in Japan alongside a Tamagotchi short film, Eiga Tamagotchi: Himitsu no Otodoke Dai Sakusen! ("Tamagotchi the Movie: Big Operation Secret Delivery").
 The movie and the short film were first announced around the 1st anniversary of Cocotama and the 20th anniversary of Tamagotchi, respectively.

 In 2018, it was announced that the series would get a new installment called Kira Kira Happy~★ Hirake!
 Cocotama, with a completely changed cast of characters (they're getting rid of literally the entire previous cast, with Luckytama and co. shoved Out of Focus as they've so far only appeared in the Hirake! storyline in a poster and their series finale).
 This sequel series premiered on September 6th of that year.